A hand up, not a hand out for Cambodian Families

 With the right support, families have remarkable capacities to help themselves.
 Three years ago, CCT assisted single mum Sarin to bring her children home from an orphanage.
 Through financial literacy coaching, she now runs a profitable small-scale farm and is almost entirely self-sufficient.

-Developing sustainable communities
+Developing sustainable communities in Cambodia

 Battambang is a predominantly rural province, known as the rice bowl of Cambodia.
 Around 90% of Cambodia’s poorest families live in the countryside and many of the families CCT work with live in rural settings.